Rockies vs. Padres Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has recorded 86 hits with 21 doubles, two triples, seven home runs and 41 walks.
-He has driven in 36 runs with one stolen base.
+- Jurickson Profar has 89 hits with 21 doubles, two triples, seven home runs, 41 walks and 36 RBI.
+He's also stolen one base.

 Profar Recent Games